brixatek/qode-fe-customer/README.md

 npm run build
 ```

-This builds the app for production to the `build` folder.
+Builds the app for production to the `build` folder.